beartype/beartype/doc/src/faq.rst

    :obj:`~typing.Self` is only contextually valid inside class declarations.
-   :mod:`beartype` raises an exception when you attempt to use :obj:`~typing.Self` outside a class declaration (e.g., annotating a global variable, function parameter, or function return).
+   :mod:`beartype` raises an exception when you attempt to use :obj:`~typing.Self` outside a class declaration (e.g., annotating a global variable, function parameter, or return).

    :obj:`~typing.Self` can only be type-checked by **classes** decorated by the :func:`beartype.beartype` decorator.
 Corollary: :obj:`~typing.Self`